Office 365 will allow TLS 1.2 only starting October 31st 2018

 The change could impact all incoming or outgoing mail.
 Opportunistic TLS is the principle that for the incoming or outgoing SMTP connection is attempted first with an encrypted connection.
 Mail servers use non encrypted connections when no encryption is possible.

-The need to fallback to older or no layer security is quite common with SMTP connections, due to lazy admins, misconfigurations, “it’s always done this way and we rather have mail at all than have it transported securely”.
+The need to fallback to older or no layer security is quite common with SMTP connections.
+Due to lazy admins, misconfigurations, “it’s always done this way and we rather have mail at all than have it transported securely”.
 Preferably every SMTP connection uses some form of encryption, but this is just the way it is and we have to accept it.

-Create a partner connection (but remember the caveats from the previous paragraph) if you really require a guaranteed secure mail flow with some of your partners.
+Create a partner connection if you really require a guaranteed secure mail flow with some of your partners.
+But remember the caveats from the previous paragraph.

 How to check?

 How do you if there are any issues?
 It highly depends on your infrastructure.
 You need access to OSI model Layer 7 in order to inspect the TLS version.
 Check connection logging available.
 Use OpenSSL tools to check whether TLS1.2 is available.
 Use Fiddler to monitor whether TLS1.2 connections are actually used.
 I’ve written a blog post two years ago on how to check your connections.

 When you know which connections still aren’t able to leverage TLS1.2, you have some work to do.